 Primary vs. Secondary Headaches

 Primary headaches are those that do not have a known cause, which we refer to as idiopathic.
-These are the Tension Headaches, Migraines, Cluster Headaches and the Occipital Neuralgias of the world.
-Secondary headaches are those in which there are more severe neurological implications and can be caused by tumor, aneurysm, CSF blockage, infection, inflammatory conditions, Low CSF and Meningitis amongst others.
+These are the tension headaches, migraines, cluster headaches and the occipital neuralgias of the world.
+Secondary headaches are when there are more severe neurological implications and can be caused by tumor, aneurysm, CSF blockage, infection, inflammatory conditions, Low CSF and meningitis amongst others.
 These are more rare, but at the same time they are more serious and must be treated, or managed appropriately.

 Secondary Headache Symptoms